Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 Relatively small chunks go into these tcache bins.
 They are LIFO (like a stack) though technically a linked list.

 Each bin has a tcache_entry list.
-But an 'aha' moment for me was realising this is not stored somewhere random, each *next and *key pointer are written directly at the beginning of the chunk's usable memory whenever free is called!!
+This is not stored somewhere random, each *next and *key pointer are written directly at the beginning of the chunk's usable memory whenever free is called!!

+So within glibc code, only a pointer to the first element of the list is needed, and can be updated.
+The rest of the list is on the heap.

+When free is called, a tcache entry is put at the head of the list.
+And when malloc is called, a tcache entry is removed from the head of the list.

 <br>